AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 ## ServeOnStale (AKA Serve on Stale / SOS)

-This is one of those gems of a feature of the dispatcher.
+This is one of those gems of a feature of the Dispatcher.
 If the publisher is under load or has become unresponsive it will typically throw a 502 or 503 http response code.
-If that happens and this feature is enabled the dispatcher will be instructed to still serve what ever content is still in the cache as a best effort even if it's not a fresh copy.
+If that happens and this feature is enabled the Dispatcher will be instructed to still serve what ever content is still in the cache as a best effort even if it's not a fresh copy.
 It's better to serve something if you've got it rather than just showing an error message that offers no functionality.

 <div style="color: #000;border-left: 6px solid #2196F3;background-color:#ddffff;"><b>Note:</b>